SiddharthShyniben/community-health/README-template.md

 questions as fast as possible:
 1. What is the project for?
 (A short description)
 2. Can I use it?
 (Prerequisites)
 3. If yes, how do I install it?
-(Installation)
+(Installation, Usage examples, etc.)
 4. How can I help?
 (License, Contributing, etc.)
 -->